Skip to content

 CMakeLists.txt

-The engine walked ./include, found color.h, parsed it into a full AST, and matched the anchor comment against the ToString rule.
-It called ToString.luau with the enum’s AST node serialized as JSON.
-The script returned a source (the switch-statement implementation) and an inline list (the declaration to inject).
-The engine wrote color.g.cpp and optionally patched the header.
+The engine collected .h/.hpp files under ./include, parsed them via codex, and matched the anchor comment against the ToString rule.
+It called transform.luau once with the enum’s AST node serialised as JSON.
+The script returned a source (the switch implementation) and a single-item inline list (the forward declaration).
+The engine wrote color.g.cpp and rewrote the anchor in color.hpp into the paired-marker block.

-Read Your First Rule to write a rule from scratch instead of using a built-in.
+Read Your First Rule to write a rule from scratch.

 Key Takeaways

-• Attribute annotations ([[codegen::RuleName]]) are the alternative trigger for struct/class-level rules.
+• Attribute annotations ([[codegen::Rule]]) are the alternative trigger for declaration-level rules — any node kind listed in the rule’s node_kinds.